Revo1999/cds-vis/assignment4/README.md

 ## Data source

 This assignment works with a corpus of historic Swiss newspapers: the Journal de Genève (JDG, 1826-1994); the Gazette de Lausanne (GDL, 1804-1991); and the Impartial (IMP, 1881-2017).
-Access data [here!](https://zenodo.org/records/3706863)
+Access the data [here!](https://zenodo.org/records/3706863)

 <br>